8go/matrix-commander/README.md

 As second step after the `--login`, it is recommended to perform an emoji verification by running `--verify`.
-Verification is always interactive, bacause the emojis need to be confirmed via the keyboard.
+Verification is always interactive, because the emojis need to be confirmed via the keyboard.
 If desired `--login` and `--verify` can be done in the same first run.
 The program can accept verification request and verify other devices via emojis.
 See `--verify` in help for more details.